Help us improve your experience.

 JNU Use Cases for CSDS

-Learn about Junos Node Unifier (JNU) use cases and how they fit in the Connected Security Distributed Services (CSDS) architecture.
+Learn about Junos Node Unifier (JNU) use cases and how these use cases fit in the Connected Security Distributed Services (CSDS) Architecture.

-In JNU topology, JNU satellite communicates with JNU controller using the jnud process.
-Satellite exports its configuration and operational schema to controller.
-This enables the controller's jnud process to present a unified command line interface (CLI) view of both the nodes.
-Controller is the central point of configuration for all satellites.
+In a JNU topology, a JNU satellite communicates with the JNU controller using the jnud process.
+A satellite exports its configuration and operational schema to the controller.
+The controller learns the satellite schema, enabling the jnud process to present a unified CLI view of both the nodes.
+The controller is the central point of configuration for all the satellites.

-In this topic, you'll see JNU use cases and how they work in CSDS.
+In this topic, you'll see JNU use cases and how these use cases fit in the CSDS Architecture.

 You can run Junos OS configurations commands from the controller.
-Note the following points when you run configuration commands:
+Note the following information and best practices when you run configuration commands:

 • The controller's configuration hierarchy show chassis jnu-management lists the names of all satellites in the JNU topology.
-This command shows the corresponding Junos device model and Junos OS release details.
-The satellite's configuration hierarchy is available in [edit chassis satellite satellite-name] hierarchy level.
+The command output shows the device model and Junos OS release details of each satellite.
+The satellite's configuration hierarchy is available in the [edit chassis satellite satellite-name] hierarchy level.
 From this configuration hierarchy, you can run all the satellite-specific configuration commands.
-Once controller learns the corresponding configuration schema of satellite, the controller uses the configuration schema of that Junos device model and Junos OS release to make configuration changes on that satellite.
+After the controller learns the configuration schema of a satellite, the controller uses the configuration schema of the device and Junos OS release information to make configuration changes on that satellite.

 • You should not commit in the satellite context.
 Instead, use top commit for the satellite configuration.

-• When you perform a satellite-specific configuration commit in the controller, the controller sends commit check to the satellite.
-One of the following happens:
+• When you commit a satellite-specific configuration in the controller, the controller performs commit check operation on the satellites.
+This action has one of the following outcomes:

 • If the commit check succeeds, controller sends commit to the satellite.
 If the commit check succeeds on the satellite, then the commit also succeeds on the controller.
 The satellite then applies the configuration.
-If the commit fails in any of the satellites, the controller logs the failure, while the other satellites proceed with the commit successfully.
+If any satellite encounters a commit failure, the controller logs the failure, while the remaining satellites finish the commit without issues.

 • If the commit check fails, the controller aborts the commit and rolls back the configuration on the satellites.